kathesch/JuliaTutorial.jl/docs/src/index.md

 A function takes arguments which are various data types for instance `sin` takes in types of `Number` such as `Int64`, `Float64`, etc and gives you a value you would associate with `sin` from its mathematical definition.

 But instead of taking normal data types like `Int64`, *a macro takes a piece of Julia code as an argument*.
-This is an example of what is known as ["metaprogramming"](~:text=Metaprogramming is a programming technique,even modify itself while running.).
+This is an example of what is known as ["metaprogramming"](https://en.wikipedia.org/wiki/Metaprogramming#:~:text=Metaprogramming%20is%20a%20programming%20technique,even%20modify%20itself%20while%20running.) is a programming technique,even modify itself while running.).
 In this case, `@gif` uses our for loop with a `plot` call inside as a recipe to make an animation.

 You will likely rarely write these, but you will encounter and use them everywhere in the Julia ecosystem.